DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-04-setting-up-permissions-iteration-3.md

 ### Making sure users understand permissions

-In the [previous iteration](/manage-teacher-training-applications/setting-up-permissions-iteration-2) we added information about permissions on each page that contains permission checkboxes.
+In the [previous iteration](/manage-teacher-training-applications/setting-up-permissions-iteration-2) we had information about permissions on each page that lets uses select permissions for each organisation.

-But there’s a lot of informationto digest.
+But there’s a lot of information to digest and we want to be sure users understand their meaning and implications.

-If we put this information on a dedicated page
-Then users will have the best chance of reading it
+If we put this information on a dedicated page before they select permissions Then users will have the best chance of understanding how permissions work

 {{ appFigure({
   image: {